Explore what ownership interest means in business, how it’s calculated and why it’s essential for equity, profits, and control in any entity

 Cap table management provides detailed guidance on tracking these changes over time, particularly as businesses navigate multiple funding rounds and equity events.

-They implement vesting schedules that require four years of continued involvement to earn full ownership, protecting the business if either founder leaves early.
+This is like a partial “marriage’ commitment to the business, which protects it if either decides to “divorce”.
 This structure requires careful attention to deferred revenue accounting since the technology contribution may be recognized over time rather than immediately.

-The same startup later raises $500,000 from angel investors at a $2 million pre-money valuation.
 The post-money valuation becomes $2.5 million, giving investors 20% ownership ($500K ÷ $2.5M).

-Founder A's stake drops from 55% to 44% (55% × 80%), while Founder B goes from 45% to 36% (45% × 80%).
 Both founders maintain their relative positions but accept dilution in exchange for capital to grow the business.

 The investment terms often include provisions around different stock classes since investors typically receive preferred shares with enhanced rights and protections.